Unraveling Molecular Structure: A Multimodal Spectroscopic Dataset for Chemistry: Dataset

 \section{Dataset}

-Since most spectral data is acquired after a reaction has been completed, a dataset intended for inferring molecular structures should encompass a chemical space similar to that accessible through common organic chemistry reactions.
+Since in organic chemistry spectral data is often acquired during reactions to monitor progress or after completion, a dataset intended for inferring molecular structures should encompass a chemical space similar to that accessible through common organic chemistry reactions.
 Therefore, we chose to utilize the USPTO reaction dataset, mined by \citet{lowe2012extraction} who extracted chemical reactions from the US patent database.
 This dataset spans 1,435,481 chemical reactions across various reaction classes and as such only contains realistic molecular structures and commonly used chemicals such as solvents, reactant and reagent.
 We identified all unique molecules from these reactions and applied filtering criteria based on the heavy atom count (all atoms except Hydrogen), retaining only those molecules with more than five and fewer than 35 heavy atoms.
 Additionally, we filtered out molecules containing elements other than Carbon, Hydrogen, Oxygen, Nitrogen, Sulfur, Phosphorus, Silicon, Boron, and the halogens.
 This reduced the number of molecules from 1,675,439 to 1,416,499.
 We attempted to simulate all molecules; however, since some simulations failed for certain molecules, we opted to include only those molecules for which all spectra simulations were successful (see Figure\ref{fig:overview}).

-Overall, we ended up with 794.403 unique molecules and their corresponding IR, $^1$H-NMR, $^{13}$C-NMR, HSQC-NMR, negative ion mode MS/MS and positive ion mode MS/MS spectra (for more details about the simulations, refer to Section \ref{sec:simulations}).
+Overall, we ended up with 794.403 unique molecules and their corresponding IR, $^1$H-NMR, $^{13}$C-NMR, HSQC-NMR, and MS/MS spectra (for more details about the simulations, refer to Section \ref{sec:simulations}).
 The molecular structures is represented as SMILES and additionally the molecular formula of each molecule (e.g. $C_6H_{12}O_6$) is provided.
 The distribution of SMILES lengths and heavy atom counts is visualized in Figure \ref{fig:functional_grousp} (A), spanning the full range between 5 and 35 heavy atoms.
-Additionally, the chemical similarity between 200 randomly sampled molecules was investigated by calculating the Tanimoto similarity of their chemical fingerprints (see Figure \ref{fig:functional_grousp} (B)).
+Additionally, the chemical similarity between 200 randomly sampled molecules was investigated by calculating the Tanimoto similarity of their chemical fingerprints (see Figure \ref{fig:functional_grousp} (C)).
 It can be seen that the dataset comprises a broad range of dissimilar chemical structures which is desired.

 The chemical similarity is weakly correlated with the similarity in the IR spectra domain, as shown in Figure \ref{fig:functional_grousp} (D), indicating that molecules with similar chemical compositions may also have similar IR spectra.
 For all similarity calculation refer to section \ref{sec:A_similiarity}.